jiaming-ai/multion-challenge/README.md

 ## Submission Guidelines

-To participate in the challenge, visit our [EvalAI](https://staging.eval.ai/web/challenges/challenge-page/474/overview) page.
+To participate in the challenge, visit our [EvalAI](https://eval.ai/web/challenges/challenge-page/1595/overview) page.
 Participants need to upload docker containers with their agents using EvalAI.
-Before making your submission, you should run your container locally on the mini-val data split to ensure the performance metrics match with those of remote evaluation.
+Before making your submission, you should run your container locally on the minival data split to ensure the performance metrics match with those of remote evaluation.
 We provide a base docker image and participants only need to edit `evaluate.py` file which implements the navigation agent.
 Instructions for building your docker container are provided below.

 1. Install [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker) by following instructions given [here](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)).